-While the length of time your ceiling fan should last greatly depends on how much you use it, most ceiling fans are estimated to last for a maximum of 10 years.
+Most ceiling fans are estimated to last for a maximum of 10 years, but the length of time your ceiling fan should last does depend on how much you use it.
 Homeowners who use their ceiling fan heavily to keep cool throughout the summer should expect to be replacing a ceiling fan before the decade is up, or at least have to do some maintenance on their fan.

 Now that it’s spring, it’s time to start thinking about setting your HVAC system up for success and making sure your home’s air quality is ideal.
 Checking up on your ceiling fan should definitely make your spring cleaning list.